joshuaskelly/vgio/docs/reference/quake2/bsp.rst

 .. _bsp.py: https://github.com/joshuaskelly/vgio/tree/master/vgio/quake2/bsp.py

-The :py:mod:`bsp` module provides an :py:class:`Bsp` class which derives from :py:class:`ReadWriteFile` and is used to read and write Quake bsp data.
+The :py:mod:`bsp` module provides an :py:class:`Bsp` class which derives from :py:class:`~vgio._core.ReadWriteFile` and is used to read and write Quake bsp data.

 .. autofunction:: is_bspfile